Jean Floud

 Jean Esther Floud CBE (née McDonald; 3 November 1915 – 28 March 2013) was a prominent educational sociologist and later an academic.
-She was Principal of Newnham College, Cambridge, from 1972 to 1983.
+She was the Principal of Newnham College, Cambridge, from 1972 to 1983.

 Early life

 She was born Jean Esther McDonald to working-class parents and went to primary and secondary schools in her home town of Westcliff-on-Sea, Essex.
 In 1927, the family moved to Stoke Newington, north London where she won a free place at North Hackney Central School for Girls, a grammar school.

-She studied sociology at London School of Economics (LSE) under David Glass, TH Marshall, Morris Ginsberg and Karl Mannheim.
+She studied sociology at the London School of Economics (LSE) under David Glass, TH Marshall, Morris Ginsberg and Karl Mannheim.
 She graduated from LSE as a Hobhouse Memorial Prize winner in 1936.

 Academic work

 Floud worked as the assistant director of education in Oxford (1940–46), then returned to LSE and taught there and at the Institute of Education (1947‑62).

 With A. H. Halsey and F. M. Martin, she co-authored Social Class and Educational Opportunity (1956).
 Her next book was Education, Economy, and Society: A Reader in the Sociology of Education (1961), co-authored with Halsey and C Arnold Anderson.

-Social Class and Educational Opportunity gave evidence that the 11-plus exam for grammar school entrance was unfair for working-class children.
+Social Class and Educational Opportunity gave evidence that the 11-plus exam for grammar school entrance was unfair to working-class children.
 Floud wrote that "within wide limits, the educability of children is determined by the subtle interaction of the social influences of home and school".
 Their findings started a long debate on the value and fairness of the 11-plus exam.

 Academic posts

 In 1962 Floud was appointed as the second female Fellow of Nuffield College, Oxford (1962–72).
 She was made an Honorary Fellow at Nuffield in 1983.

-Floud was a member of the committee who produced the Franks Report (1957) which proposed reforms to ensure a more efficient administration of Oxford University.
-Her membership of this led, in 1972, to an invitation to become Principal of Newnham College, Cambridge.
+Floud was a member of the committee that produced the Franks Report (1957) which proposed reforms to ensure a more efficient administration of Oxford University.
+Her membership in this led, in 1972, to an invitation to become Principal of Newnham College, Cambridge.

 Following her retirement as Principal of Newnham College in 1983 she was elected into an Honorary Fellowship of the college.
 She was made an Honorary Fellow of Darwin College, Cambridge in 1986 and also received honorary degrees from the universities of Leeds (1973), City (1978) and London (2003).